thebkv/bkv/Ezra_03.md

 ---

->Ezra 3 focuses on the **first spiritual actions** required *before* the physical structure of the Inner Temple can be rebuilt.
+>Ezra 3 begins with worship before work.
+It focuses on the **first spiritual actions** required *before* the physical structure of the Inner Temple can be rebuilt.

 ---